-This evolution will be linked to what we have adopted during the covid-19 pandemic.
-The interactions, which were mostly in person before, will become virtual, which reduces displacements and, at the same time, increases the scope of services: if, before, there were geographical and temporal limitations, with the use of technology those limitations will disappear.
+This evolution stems precisely from the covid-19 pandemic.
+Interactions, which were mostly in person before the pandemic, have become virtual, which reduced displacements and, at the same time, increased the scope of services: if before there were geographical and temporal limitations, with the forced popularisation of technology in judicial relations, these limitations might disappear.
 The time and resource savings will be huge.

 What do clients look for when selecting you as a lawyer?

-More than just someone technically prepared; someone legitimately interested in solving the problem posed, without fear of being creative.
+More than just someone technically prepared, someone legitimately interested in solving the problem posed and without fear of being creative.

 How would you like to see your law firm develop in the coming years?

-With all the efforts we have made and are making towards race and gender equality, the technical quality of the team and the services we provide becomes indisputable.
+With all the efforts we have made and are making towards consolidated racial and gender equality, the technical quality of the team and the services we provide becomes indisputable.
 This is our challenge.
-If we get the same quality in our client relationships, we will be unbeatable.
+If we get the same quality in relationships, we will be unbeatable.

 You have enjoyed a very distinguished career so far.
 What would you like to achieve that you have not yet accomplished?